mkgarwa/system-control/README.md

 # system-control

-Sleep, Restart & Shutdown icons with title on right side of the desktop.
+Sleep, Restart & Shutdown icons with title on hover(located right side of the desktop).

 ![Screenshot](/screenshot.png)